top of page

 Champions

-The project is gaining continuous momentum, with a rapidly expanding coalition alliance of champions—sitting parliamentarians, government bodies, and leading experts in mental health and wellbeing—all personally invested in amplifying the research and turning its insights into action.
+The project is gaining continuous momentum, with a rapidly expanding coalition of champions — sitting parliamentarians, former politicians, and leading experts in mental health and wellbeing — all personally invested in turning the study's findings into action.

 Allegra.jpeg